Create a Scheduled SQL job to process data from a source Logstore and store the results in a destination Logstore.

 Destination Region

-Select the region where the Target Project is located.
+Select the region of the destination project.

 Destination Project

-Select the Destination Project from the drop-down list.
+Select the destination project from the drop-down list.

 Target Store